UNIVERSITY OF SOUTH FLORIDA

 Do You Think I’m Ready for College?

-Asking this question can be tricky, but it’s important to know if your parents have any reservations about you attending college.
+Asking this question can be tricky, but it’s important to know if your family has any reservations about you attending college.
 For example, your parents might want you to start at a community college instead of attending a university as a freshman.
 Or they might recommend you take a gap year and work to save money instead of starting college immediately.
-Knowing what they think at the beginning of the process can help you have an open discussion about the best course of action for the family.
+Knowing what they think at the beginning of the process can help you have an open discussion.

 Can You Help Me Pay for College?